LArkema/dctransistor_website/setup.md

 2. Join the `DCTransistor` WiFi network and follow the WiFi setup prompts

 ### Power
-Boards can be powered with a USB-C cable *or* a battery with a JST-PH 2.0 connector.
+Boards can be powered with a USB-C cable *or* a battery with a JST-PH 2.0 connector (for older boards that have one).
 Either power source must provide 5 Volts (5V) of power - more volts may damage your board, and fewer volts may cause LEDs to dim or blink out.

+Once connected, make sure the power switch above the LED indicators is switched to "on."
+(I know, I know ... but I have had to make that instruction explicit)

 <figure style="text-algin: center">
   <img src="/images/initial_power.jpg" style="height: 300px; width: 300px;">